-Positive points for pacifier use in infants:
+Pros for pacifier use in infants:

 -Binky use while sleeping may prevent SIDS in the first year of life.
 In 2005 the AAP began recommending pacifier use during sleep for infants under the age of 1 after a study found they may reduce the risk of SIDS.

 -Pacifiers do usually distract and pacify.
 While some babies are just not binky babies and have no interest in this non-food producing nipple, most are calmed and distracted.
 Pacifiers can make car rides, doctor visits, and other times when nursing or bottle feeding is impractical fuss-free.

 -Binkies help some babies sleep longer and fall asleep faster.
 The suckling action often makes infants sleep and helps others stay asleep.
 Many parents swear by a binky at bedtime for this reason.

 -Pacifiers may prevent comfort feeding.
 Some infants eat when upset just to acquire that sucking comfort.
 A binky allows sucking without feeding and so can prevent over-eating and weight issues.